-ELECTION OF THE PRESIDENT
+ELECTION OF THE PRESIDENT OF THE REPUBLIC

-- 1. Calling of election meeting (1) Whenever there is a vacancy in the office of President the Speaker shall convene a meeting of the members for the purpose of electing a President by issuing to each member a notice stating - (a) the date, place and time of the election meeting; and - (b) the place at and the date and time on which nomination papers are to be delivered to the Chief Justice which time shall not be later than four days before the date appointed for the election meeting. - (2) All nomination papers must be accompanied by a declaration sworn by the candidate that he or she is not disqualified under section 75 of this Constitution to hold office as President.
+1. Calling of election meeting

+- (1) Whenever there is a vacancy in the office of President of the Republic, the Speaker shall convene a meeting of the members for the purpose of electing a President by issuing to each member a notice stating - (a) the date, place and time of the election meeting; and - (b) the place at and the date and time on which nomination papers are to be delivered to the Chief Justice which time shall not be later than four days before the date appointed for the election meeting. - (2) All nomination papers must be accompanied by a declaration sworn by the candidate that he or she is not disqualified under section 75 of this Constitution to hold office as President

+2. List of Candidates

+(1) A list specifying all candidates nominated and their respective nominators shall be submitted by, or by the direction of, the Chief Justice to each member prior to the election meeting.

+3. Candidature

+- (1) The choice of candidature shall be determined on a rotational basis in accordance with section 76(4). - (2) No person shall be a candidate unless he or she is nominated as such by four members, and no member may nominate more than one candidate. - (3) Any candidate may withdraw his or her candidature at any time before the conclusion of the election.

+4. Election may be countermanded or suspended -

+- (1) The Chief Justice may countermand or suspend an election, at any stage of an election, if - (a) a candidate dies; - (b) a candidate, in the opinion of the Chief Justice is seriously incapacitated; or - (c) a candidate is not eligible or there are issues regarding the nomination or eligibility of a candidate.

+- (d) in the opinion of the Chief Justice the election cannot be, or is unlikely to be, successfully completed. - (2) If an election is countermanded the election procedure shall be commenced from its beginning. - (3) If an election is suspended, the election proceedings shall be undertaken at a later time nominated by the Chief Justice.

+5. Method of voting

+- (1) The election shall be by secret ballot. - (2) Each member shall have only one vote at the first, and at each subsequent ballot, if any, held in accordance with paragraph 7.

+6. Conduct of the meeting

+- (1) The election meeting shall be presided over, and the election shall be conducted by the Chief Justice. - (2) The Chief Justice may for the purpose of counting votes, and for any other purpose related to the conduct of the election, enlist the assistance of any officer that may be necessary. - (3) No person other than the Chief Justice, or an appointed officer shall be present at an election meeting.

+7. Voting procedure

-- 2. List of Candidates (1) A list specifying all candidates nominated and their respective nominators shall be submitted by, or by the direction of, the Chief Justice to each member prior to the election meeting. - 3.
-Candidature (1) The choice of candidature must as far as practicable be determined on a rotational basis. - (2) No person shall be a candidate unless he or she is nominated as such by four members, and no member may nominate more than one candidate. - (3) Any candidate may withdraw his or her candidature at any time before the conclusion of the election. - 4.
-Election may be countermanded or suspended - (1) The Chief Justice may countermand or suspend an election, at any stage of an election, if - (a) a candidate dies; - (c) a candidate, in the opinion of the Chief Justice is seriously incapacitated; or - (c) a candidate is not eligible or there are issues regarding the nomination or eligibility of a candidate. - (d) in the opinion of the Chief Justice the election cannot be, or is unlikely to be, successfully completed. - (2) If an election is countermanded the election procedure shall be commenced from its beginning. - (3) If an election is suspended, the election proceedings shall be undertaken at a later time nominated by the Chief Justice. - 5.
-Method of voting - (1) The election shall be by secret ballot. - (2) Each member shall have only one vote at the first, and at each subsequent ballot, if any, held in accordance with paragraph 7. - 6.
-Conduct of the meeting (1) The election meeting shall be presided over, and the election shall be conducted by the Chief Justice. - (2) The Chief Justice may for the purpose of counting votes, and for any other purpose related to the conduct of the election, enlist the assistance of any officer that may be necessary. - (3) No person other than the Chief Justice, or an appointed officer shall be present at an election meeting. - 7.
-Voting procedure (1) If any candidate receives an absolute majority of votes at any ballot he or she shall thereby be elected as President. - (2) If no candidate receives an absolute majority of votes at the first ballot, a further ballot shall be held, at which - - (a) the candidate who received the fewest votes at the first ballot shall be eliminated; - (b) if there is a tie between two or more candidates for the fewest number of votes received at the first ballot, the Chief Justice shall decide by lot which of the candidates shall be eliminated.
+- (1) If any candidate receives an absolute majority of votes at any ballot he or she shall thereby be elected as President. - (2) If no candidate receives an absolute majority of votes at the first ballot, a further ballot shall be held, at which - (a) the candidate who received the fewest votes at the first ballot shall be eliminated; - (b) if there is a tie between two or more candidates for the fewest number of votes received at the first ballot, the Chief Justice shall decide by lot which of the candidates shall be eliminated. - (3) If in the second ballot no candidate receives an absolute majority of votes, subject to sub-section (5), further ballots shall be held until one candidate receives an absolute majority of votes.